Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 There’s quite a lot to consider when it comes to choosing the best sleeping pads for your needs and how you plan to use your camping mat.
 There are so many different options on the market at a whole range of price points that promise different features that making the right choice isn’t always obvious.

-From our exhaustive tests, putting sleeping pads through their paces in a whole range of locations and environments around the world whilst out camping and backpacking, we’ve learned a thing or two about what you need to consider.
+From tests, putting sleeping pads through their paces in a whole range of locations and environments around the world whilst out camping and backpacking, we’ve learned a thing or two about what you need to consider.

 Our buying advice underneath the main round up goes into more detail about what you should consider and our how to choose the right sleeping pad article goes through how you can use your personal needs to make the right decision.
 Ultimately, though it’s about getting the right balance between price, weight, packed size, comfort, R-Value (more on this later) and thinking about which of these elements are your most determining factors.